Skip to definition.

 5. Go to meet, esp. to then take somewhere in a vehicle

-"She collected the children at the day care centre"
+"She collected the children at the day care centre";

 - pick up, gather up, call for

-Type of: acquire, get, hive away, lay in, put in, salt away, stack away, stash away, store, take
+Type of: acquire, get, group, hive away, lay in, put in, salt away, stack away, stash away, store, take

-Antonym: uncollected
+Antonym: distribute, uncollected

-Encyclopedia: Collect
+Collect